-In April this year, the Board of Trustees formally endorsed the Gallery’s new Aboriginal and Torres Strait Island (ATSI) Engagement Strategy, which provides practical and ethical guidelines and procedures relating to our commitment to Indigenous Australian art and culture.
+In April of 2015, the Queensland Art Gallery Board of Trustees formally endorsed the Gallery’s new Aboriginal and Torres Strait Island (ATSI) Engagement Strategy, which provides practical and ethical guidelines and procedures relating to our commitment to Indigenous Australian art and culture.

 QAGOMA is committed to representing Indigenous Australian art and culture through collection development, exhibition programming, identified employment and professional development, community liaison, engagement and participation.
 Indigenous engagement strategies and Reconciliation Action Plans (RAP) are now major policy and procedural tools in structuring and improving organisational commitments throughout the private and public sector, and having a specifically designed Strategy and RAP enables organisations like the Gallery to turn good intentions into positive actions.